franciscoengenheiro/concurrent-problem-sets/README.md

 For the client demonstration,
 the [Termius](https://termius.com/) application was used to establish a `TCP/IP` connection to the server.
 The provided video showcases the interaction of three clients using the application.
-Later one, one of the clients explicitly requests to exit while the other two are disconnected due to a termination request sent to the server shortly after.
+Later on, one of the clients explicitly requests to exit while the other two are disconnected due to a termination request sent to the server shortly after.

 https://github.com/isel-leic-pc/s2223-2-leic41d-FranciscoEngenheiro/assets/101189781/2be12b52-e29e-49f1-9cd1-72973d50e711